faceyspacey/respond-framework-docs-old/docs/advanced-options.md

 }
 ```

-Imagine you want to provide a custom `compose` to your team to use in modules, and guarantee that some middleware is applied everywhere, here's one way to do it.
+Imagine you want to provide a custom `compose` to your team to use in modules, and guarantee that some middleware is applied everywhere, that's one way to do it.

 If you want to completely customize `compose`, dig up the source and get to work.
 It's not recommended, but genius never is :)

+> The core is available like so in order to minimize friction related to forking.
+As easy as forking is, the additional hurdle often becomes the reason you never discover your genius solution.
+Contrary to popular approaches, we believe this is the correct philosophy for serious apps that are under *no illusion that custom apps won't call for custom solutions*.

+> Feel free to explore new ways Respond can be molded.
+Respond is all about scaling large codebases of serious custom apps.